open-campaign-logger/generator-library/GeneratorGuide.md

     	]
     }

-(For a longer version of this table, see the *nameLocation* table in the Campaign Logger generator library.)
+(For a longer version of this table, see the `nameLocation.json` table in the Campaign Logger generator library.)

 ### All Those Brackets